jundalisay/sp/content/en/research/sarkar/travels/chapter-04d.md

 I quickly told him about yesterday's experience.
 Then I told him my dream:

+{{< l a="Dharmavedananda" >}}
-"Dadaji, I was in India in a room with about forty or fifty people.
+Dadaji, I was in India in a room with about forty or fifty people.
 Baba sat in the front, facing us and speaking.
 We all knew that Bindeshwari was in the next room.
-You know, the Bindeshwari who died and was brought back to life by Baba's touch, and who now has miraculous psychic powers."
+You know, the Bindeshwari who died and was brought back to life by Baba's touch, and who now has miraculous psychic powers.
+{{< /l >}}

 "Yes, yes.
 I know him very well."